zeam-vm/GPU-Erlang-WS-2018/description.md

 Thus, we propose the Hastega method that is based on a hypothesis that a programming style using Flow \cite{Flow} of Elixir, which is similar to the MapReduce model \cite{Dean:2008:MSD:1327452.1327492}, can be converted to GPGPU code easily.
 We also implement a GPGPU code to manipulate GPUs in Elixir and Rust \cite{Rust} using Rustler \cite{Rustler}.

-The rest of this paper is organized as follows: Section 2 proposes our core idea to convert an Elixir code to drive GPUs.
-Section 3 describes an implementation of our approach.
+The rest of this paper is organized as follows: Section 2 proposes our core idea to convert an Elixir code to drive GPUs, and an implementation of our Hastega approach.
+Section 3 shows steps of installation and settings processes.
 Section 4 shows environments of our experiments, description of benchmarks and results and discussion.
 Section 5 concludes this paper and describes future works.

 # Hastega Strategy and Implementation